-In March 2018, the board of directors authorized us to repurchase up to an additional \$2.0 billion of Common Stock.
-The new authorization increases the share repurchase authorization granted in November 2017 to an aggregate of up to \$4.0 billion of Common Stock, and supplements the remaining balances for any prior authorizations.
+In November 2018, the Board of Directors authorized management to repurchase up to an additional \$5.0 billion of Common Stock on such terms and conditions as it deems appropriate.
 These repurchases can be conducted on the open market or as private purchases and may include the use of derivative contracts with large financial institutions, in all cases subject to compliance with applicable law.
-Repurchases will be funded using our cash and available credit facilities.
 This repurchase program has no termination date and may be suspended or discontinued at any time.
-As part of our share repurchase program, we may from time to time enter into structured share repurchase arrangements with financial institutions using general corporate funds.
+Funding for this share repurchase program may be through a combination of cash on hand, cash generation, and borrowings.
+As of June 30, 2019, we have purchased approximately \$2.0 billion of shares under this authorization, \$0.5 billion via open market trading and \$1.5 billion utilizing accelerated share repurchase arrangements.

-Accelerated Share Repurchase Agreements Settled in the 2018 Fiscal Year
+Accelerated Share Repurchase Agreements

-On May 9, 2018, we entered into two separate accelerated share repurchase agreements (collectively, the "May 2018 ASR") with two financial institutions to repurchase a total of \$1.0 billion of Common Stock.
-We took an initial delivery of approximately 3,505,000 shares, which represented 70% of the prepayment amount divided by our closing stock price on May 9, 2018.
-The total number of shares received under the May 2018 ASR was based upon the average daily volume weighted average price of our Common Stock during the repurchase period, less an agreed upon discount.
-Final settlement of these two transactions occurred on June 8, 2018 and June 11, 2018, respectively.
-Approximately 1,640,000 additional shares were received at final settlement, which resulted in a weighted-average price of approximately \$194.35 for the transaction period.
+On June 4, 2019, we entered into four separate accelerated share repurchase agreements (collectively, the "June 2019 ASR") with two financial institutions to repurchase a total of \$750 million of Common Stock.
+We took an initial delivery of approximately 3.1 million shares, which represented 75% of the prepayment amount divided by our closing stock price on June 4, 2019.
+The total number of shares received under the June 2019 ASR will be based upon the average daily volume weighted average price of our Common Stock during the repurchase period, less an agreed upon discount.
+Final settlement of the June 2019 ASR is anticipated to occur no later than November 20, 2019.